CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

   format `yyyy-MM-ddTHH:mm:ss` (example `2022-07-11T07:22:46`). <br>Depending on Console 's timezone, this can be displayed differently
 * `--enable-security-dataflow` (optional): Enables the Security Dataflow objective for this version.
-This setting will operate for both technologies JEE and DOTNET as well. <u>Has no impact when cloning a version</u>.
+This setting will operate for both technologies JEE and DOTNET as well.
 * `--enable-data-safety-investigation` or `--enable-data-safety` (optional): Enables the data safety investigation objective for this version.
 * `--process-imaging` (optional): Sharing data with the configured Imaging instance linked to AIP Console.